SUSTAINABLE OPERATIONS

 Water availability can vary drastically across our operations around the world.
 We conduct risk assessments at the development stage of every project to understand how to manage and mitigate any potential impacts on water.

 Similarly, areas along the pipeline route through the highlands have limited access to water.
-Our community needs assessments determined a very high priority on water infrastructure and conservation.
+Our community needs assessments determined extremely high priority on water infrastructure and conservation.

 In North America, water usage is primarily associated with drilling and completions activity.
-Through added technologies and refined completions techniques, Hunt has reduced the amount of water used to produce each barrel of oil.
+Through added technologies and refined completions techniques, Hunt has reduced the amount of water used to produce each barrel of oil, but water use is closely correlated to drilling and completions activities.

 Spotlights